-We managed to stave off pandemic-era cabin fever through summer road trips and campsite trial-and-error, but as the mercury continues to dip and most borders remain closed, wanderlust has become a way of life.
+Winter is in full swing, and the idea of leaving the comfort of our well-heated homes—let alone embarking on an adventure—might not seem so appealing at the moment.
+But as the mercury continues to dip, wanderlust remains high.
 We still long to go to the zoo, or browse a museum.
 We miss the smell of jet fuel as much as an island breeze.
-And while those things might not be in the for most of us cards at the moment, virtual travel can at least fill a void until we can finally resume globetrotting.
+And while those things might not be in the cards, virtual travel can at least fill that void until it’s warm enough to resume globetrotting.

 Dive deep into a new world

-Mark our words: Underwater tourism is the future of socially distant travel.
-Start planning now by taking a digital diving tour.
+If you’re not quite ready to commit to the whole underwater tourism thing, test the waters with a digital diving tour.
 Explore the Great Barrier Reef or the Palmyra Coral Coral Garden.
 Swim with sharks without the danger of peeing your wetsuit.
 Dive into a centuries-old shipwreck and convince yourself you didn't see the ghost of an ancient mariner in the background.
-Then maybe get scuba-certified: you’ll need it if we’re right (we are).
+Then maybe get scuba-certified.

 Get a stranger’s-eye-view of the world (at random)

 Remember Chat Roulette?
 This is like that, but with 99.99% less unsolicited nudity and way more scenic views.
 Click into Window Swap and you’ll be transported to a stranger’s windowsill for up to 10 minutes.
 Bored of somebody’s panoramic view of London?
 Click a button and you’ll be warp-zoned somewhere else.
-In the last 5 minutes alone we’ve been transported from a Singaporean sunrise a view from underneath the Brooklyn Bridge to a Slovakian goat farm, a busy Egyptian street, Greek garden, a rain-soaked Shanghai high-rise, and a the mountains of Tehran.
+In the last five minutes alone, we’ve been transported from a Singaporean sunrise and the busy streets of Egypt to a Slovakian goat farm and rain-soaked Shanghai highrise.
 Does this have serious Rear Window potential?
 Absolutely.
 But are there cats to spot?
 Yes.
 So it’s worth the risk.